🚀

 Overview

 Saveplates was a social enterprise project aimed at reducing food waste by connecting consumers with local restaurants offering surplus or near-expired food at discounted prices.
-With a twofold mission to reduce food waste and provide affordable meals, Saveplates aimed to create an impact on both the environment and community.As the founding designer, I collaborated with a few developers over the course of a year to conceptualize an app that would allow consumers to purchase high-quality meals at reduced prices, giving unsold food a second chance while helping restaurants boost revenue.
-The mission was to reduce food waste and work toward ending world hunger, providing a win-win scenario for restaurants and budget-conscious diners alike.
+With a twofold mission to reduce food waste and provide affordable meals, Saveplates aimed to create an impact on the environment and in the community.As the founding designer, I took the app from 0>1 while collaborating with a few other entrepreneurs over the course of a year.
+The mission was to give unsold food a second chance and work toward ending world hunger, providing a win-win scenario for restaurants and budget-conscious diners alike.

-Many restaurants face the issue of wasted food at the end of each day, while consumers are looking for budget-friendly meal options.
+Many restaurants face the issue of wasted food at the end of each day, while over 47 million Americans are food insecure (USDA 2023) .
 The challenge was to design a platform that would bridge this gap, allowing users to easily access affordable meals while helping restaurants minimize waste and increase their revenue.

 Goals

-• Ensuring that budget-conscious users could quickly find and reserve affordable meal options.
+1. Help budget-conscious users easily find and reserve affordable meals.

 Process